 There’s no denying that Rolex is the ultimate status symbol of success.
-Whether you own a rolex or just a gold wrist watch, are knowledgeable about the Rolex brand or only know it by name, chances are you’ve come to associate it with some level of success and wealth.
+Whether you own a rolex or just a gold wrist watch, are knowledgeable about the Rolex brand, or only know it by name, chances are you’ve come to associate it with some level of success and wealth.
 It’s no wonder these tend to be where people go when starting a luxury watch collection.
 While the reputation of Rolex is enough to sway most collectors into investing in one of the world’s most iconic luxury watches, let’s discuss further the pros and cons of owning a Rolex watch.

 They make a great first impression.

 Sure, there are other luxury watch brands currently on the market worth noting that offer more impressive designs than Rolex.
 However, none is as well-known among collectors and non-collectors alike as the Rolex brand.
 Just the sheer presence of the iconic crown logo on the dial is enough to impress almost anyone you meet.
 Models, such as the classic stainless steel

 Perhaps one of the main reasons collectors are inclined to Rolex is because they hold their value extremely well, for no other reason than the fact that people care about the brand.
 It’s true, that some Rolex watches, depending on the particular model, depreciate almost immediately when purchased at retail.
 In the long term, most of these watches will hold their value extremely well.
 Even after you purchase yours and don’t like it, you can always sell your Rolex watch.
 However, watches that are difficult to attain commands a premium on the market for both buyers and sellers, such as the ceramic Daytona ref.
 116500.
 This timepiece is currently in very short supply and sells for significantly more than retail on the secondary market.

 They are built to last.